History of democracy: Decolonisation and civil rights movements

 World War II also planted seeds of democracy outside Europe and Japan, as it weakened, with the exception of the USSR and the United States, all the old colonial powers while strengthening anticolonial sentiment worldwide.
 Many restive colonies/possessions were promised subsequent independence in exchange for their support for embattled colonial powers during the war.

 In 1946, the United States granted independence to the Philippines, which preserved a democratic political system as a presidential republic until the presidency of Ferdinand Marcos.

 The aftermath of World War II also resulted in the United Nations' decision to partition the British Mandate into two states, one Jewish and one Arab.
 On 14 May 1948 the state of Israel declared independence and thus was born the first full democracy in the Middle East.
-Israel is a representative democracy with a parliamentary system and universal suffrage.
+Israel is a representative democracy with a parliamentary system and universal suffrage."Global Survey 2006: Middle East Progress Amid Global Gains in Freedom".
+Freedom House (2005-12-19).
+Retrieved on 2007-07-01.

-India became a Democratic Republic in 1950 after achieving independence from Great Britain in 1947.
+India became a democratic republic in 1950 after achieving independence from Great Britain in 1947.
 After holding its first national elections in 1952, India achieved the status of the world's largest liberal democracy with universal suffrage which it continues to hold today.
 Most of the former British and French colonies were independent by 1965 and at least initially democratic; those that were formerly part of the British Empire often adopted the Westminster parliamentary system.
 The process of decolonisation created much political upheaval in Africa and parts of Asia, with some countries experiencing often rapid changes to and from democratic and other forms of government.

 In the United States of America, the Voting Rights Act of 1965 and the Civil Rights Act enforced the 15th Amendment.
 The 24th Amendment ended poll taxing by removing all tax placed upon voting, which was a technique commonly used to restrict the African American vote.
 The Voting Rights Act also granted voting rights to all Native Americans, irrespective of their home state.
 The minimum voting age was reduced to 18 by the 26th Amendment in 1971.